minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 iterate through all numbers 1 through m, summing them up as we go. `sum += i` is functionally equivalent to `sum = sum + i`.

-Don’t forget that we need to declare sigma before main if we want to implement sigma after main!
+Don't forget that we need to declare sigma before main if we want to implement sigma after main!

 When we compile and run this, it seems to work!
 What happens when we mess with it by inputting a very large number?
-Turns out that if our sum becomes so large that an int doesn’t have enough bits for it, it will be confused for a negative number.
+Turns out that if our sum becomes so large that an int doesn't have enough bits for it, it will be confused for a negative number.

 ### `sigma-1.c`

-Let’s try to approach the same problem using recursion.
+Let's try to approach the same problem using recursion.

-Our implementation of main doesn’t change. `sigma`, however, now looks like
+Our implementation of main doesn't change. `sigma`, however, now looks like
 this:

 	int sigma(int m)